ellisonleao/clumsy-bird/README.md

 If you made something with this code, please [share here](https://github.com/ellisonleao/clumsy-bird/wiki/Games-using-clumsy-bird-code) and i'll be happy to add your game into the list.

-Some thoughts about this code you can find on my blog post: http://ellisonleao.svbtle.com/clumsy-bird-an-open-source-flappy-bird-clone
+Some thoughts about this code you can find on [my blog post](https://medium.com/@ellisonleao/clumsy-bird-an-open-source-flappy-bird-clone-cf615724730f)